minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ### **Man pages**

 * For convenience it might be useful to have the manual page for bitcoin-cli in the same machine so that they can be consulted offline, they can be installed from the directory
+⚠️ This extra section is not valid if you compiled from source code

   ```sh
   $ cd bitcoin-$VERSION/share/man/man1